Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 The Supreme Court decided in favor of the Ncell, asking it to pay NRs 21.10 billion only, which is low than that of LTO’s calculations.
 After a month of the decision, the ICSID issues an interim order for the arbitration process.

-With this interim order from the international court, Nepal Government could not move ahead to enforce the SC verdict on the Ncell CGT case.
-They need to wait for the final order which does not have a date yet.
+With the interim order from the international court, all believed that Nepal Government could not move ahead to enforce the SC verdict on the Ncell CGT case.
+It seemed like they need to wait for the final order which did not have a date yet.
+Although there was no final order, Ncell took the initiation to pay the whole amount to LTO, as per their letter.

-The CGT issue has now gone to the previous discussion as to whether the buyer or seller is liable for the taxes with the deal in ownership transfer.
+CGT issue then moved back to previous discussion as to whether the buyer or seller is liable for the taxes with the deal in ownership transfer.
 The global practice has it that Capital gain taxes are normally accounted to the sellers.